protectai/modelscan/README.md

 ![ModelScan Banner](https://github.com/protectai/modelscan/raw/main/imgs/PAI-ModelScan-banner-080323-space.png)
 # ModelScan: Protection Against Model Serialization Attacks
-Machine Learning (ML) models are shared publicly over the internet and within teams, and are increasingly used to make critical decisions.
+Machine Learning (ML) models are shared publicly over the internet, within teams and across teams.
+The rise of Foundation Models have resulted in public ML models being increasingly consumed for further training/fine tuning.
+They are increasingly used to make critical decisions and power critical applications.
 Despite this, models are not scanned with the rigor of a PDF file in your inbox.

 This needs to change, and proper tooling is the first step.